elcamilet/ssh-connect/README.md

 ## Requirements

 - Node.js v14 or higher (for extension development).
-- An operating system that supports integrated terminals in Visual Studio Code.
+- An operating system that supports integrated terminals in Visual Studio Code, like Linux.

 ## Known Issues

 - The `ssh-config.json` file must exist for the extension to work correctly.
 If it does not exist, it will be automatically created with a basic template.
-- Auto refreshing of the view on configuration file save is not currently working.

 ## Developer